 Why isn’t the blog entirely free?

 First, of course, due to being my main job, I want to make a living of it.
 That should be no big surprise.
-The other thing is, you are free of third-party advertising / spam and I am not going to post hundreds of affiliate links.
+The other thing is, you are free of third-party advertising / spam and I am not going to post any affiliate links.
 Just pay for content.
+No third-party interests or influence.

 Why do I write short reports and not long, extensive ones?